andjimbon/andjimbon.github.io/Optimal_portfolio.md

 <img src="images/cummulative_ret.png?raw=true"/>

-We can plot the daily returns for ISA and below plot its the daily realized volatility.
+We can plot the daily returns for ISA and below plot its daily realized volatility.

 The formula for realized volatility is as follows: